Induction Hobs – What is an induction hob and how does it work? Everything you need to know about the next generation of cooking

 Eurokeras blog talks about this in more detail here.

-Do induction hobs get hot?
+Does an induction hob get hot?

 Although an induction hob doesn’t heat up itself, the surface does get hot from the residual heat from cooking pans.